juliantao/asce-quarto/README.md

 **Note:**

-The majority of the `qmd` file was directly converted from `ascexmpl-new.tex` from the overleaf template.
+The majority of the `qmd` file was directly converted from `ascexmpl-new.tex` from the [overleaf template](https://www.overleaf.com/latex/templates/template-for-preparing-your-submission-to-the-american-society-of-civil-engineers-asce/pbwcqsvndpty) using [`pandoc`](https://pandoc.org/).
 Tweaks are made to the table format (I prefer to use the pipe style), cross-referencing following quarto syntax; a figure using embeded python code is also used to replace the original example figure.

 Todo: